How Much Does Ceiling Repair Cost?

 Pros:

-- Prevents the cracks from growing larger and causing further harm to the ceiling
+- Prevents the cracks from growing larger and causing further damage

 Cons:

-- If you repair them right away when they're discovered, you might end up repeating the process a few months later.
+- Repairing when discovered, you might end up repeating the process a few months later.
 Wait and see how they progress

 - Dealing with small, tiny cracks can be aggravating